Azure/PSRule.Rules.Azure/README.md

 ### Additional options

-By default, resource data for all subscriptions will be exported to the current working directory as JSON files; one per subscription.
+By default, resource data for the current subscription context will be exported to the current working directory as JSON.

-To limit collection to specific subscriptions use:
+To extract resource data for specific subscriptions use:

 - `-Subscription` - to specify subscriptions by id or name.
 - `-Tenant` - to specify subscriptions within an Azure Active Directory Tenant by id.